rafajacomel/ai_projects_light_up_puzzle/README.md

-# ai_projects_light_up_puzzle
+# Project Name

-This is  solution based on genetic algorithim to solve NP complete puzzle light up
+light up puzzle.

+## About

+this is a project developed in Python to solve light up puzzle.
+It is part of the PhD developed at technological institute of aeronautics.

+### Prerequisites

+Python version 3.2 or higher